jacobtread/TetriVersal/README.md

   getting as many points as possible with teamwork
     - 3+ players
 - "VS" (Maybe) - Side by side challenge mode competing to see who can get the highest score
+- "Control Swap" - The controls for the game are randomly swapped between the players and they must work together to achieve a win

 ### 👨‍🎓 Completed

 - [x] Basic Server Implementation